gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-directional.md

 How is that useful?
-Well if we know what direction the surface of our 3d object is facing and we know the direction the light is shining then we can just take the dot product of them and it will give us a number 1 of the light is pointing directly at the surface and -1 if they are pointing directly opposite.
+Well if we know what direction the surface of our 3d object is facing and we know the direction the light is shining then we can just take the dot product of them and it will give us a number 1 if the light is pointing directly at the surface and -1 if they are pointing directly opposite.

 We can multiply our color by that value and boom!
 Light!